Spiritual Gifts Series

 The Ministry of Mercy to the Condemned

 10.1 Mercy for those Suffering Wrongful Condemnation.
-In Matthew 12:1-8, pages 1519-1520, the disciples of Jesus were hungry and began to pick the heads of grain and eat.
+In Matthew 12:1-8, the disciples of Jesus were hungry and began to pick the heads of grain and eat.
 The Pharisees condemned the disciples for breaking the law of the Sabbath.
 Jesus responded to the Pharisees and taught them that David ate the consecrated bread in the temple and the priests also minister on the Sabbath.
 Jesus said that He was greater than the temple and Lord of the Sabbath, and He was right there authorizing the activity of His disciples on the Sabbath.
-Jesus also explained: “But if you had known what this means, ‘I DESIRE COMPASSION (“Ἔλεος”), AND NOT A SACRIFICE,’ you would not have condemned (“κατεδικάσατε”) the innocent (“τοὺς ἀναιτίους“) (compare Romans 9:15, page 1771 on the link between mercy and compassion; see also Galatians 6:16, page 1826).
+Jesus also explained: “But if you had known what this means, ‘I DESIRE COMPASSION (“Ἔλεος”), AND NOT A SACRIFICE,’ you would not have condemned (“κατεδικάσατε”) the innocent (“τοὺς ἀναιτίους“) (compare Romans 9:15 on the link between mercy and compassion; see also Galatians 6:16).
 Therefore, we may learn that believers with The Spiritual Gift of Mercy show mercy to other disciples who have been falsely condemned by “religious” people, because the disciples followed the direction of Jesus Christ.
 Furthermore, believers with The Spiritual Gift of Mercy also explain that God seeks mercy from men, and not sacrifice.
 Jesus has already made the perfect and complete sacrifice for all our sins.

 The Ministry of Mercy to the Beaten and Forsaken

 11.1 Mercy and the Good Samaritan.
-In Luke 10:30-37, pages 1619-1620, a Jewish lawyer sought to justify himself and asked Jesus: Who is my neighbor when it comes to loving my neighbor as I love God?
+In Luke 10:30-37, a Jewish lawyer sought to justify himself and asked Jesus: Who is my neighbor when it comes to loving my neighbor as I love God?
 Jesus then told the story of the good Samaritan.
 In this story, we see that a priest and Levite passed by a man beaten, robbed and left wounded on the Jericho road.
 Finally, a Samaritan traveler stopped, bandaged the wounded man, and took him to an inn.
 He instructed the innkeeper to take care of the man, and the traveler would repay any cost upon his return.
 Jesus asked the lawyer who proved to be the neighbor?
 The lawyer responded: the one who showed mercy to him.
 Jesus said: go and do the same.
 Jesus showed that doing mercy to a Samaritan (the Jews and Samaritans were enemies) defines the term “neighbor.”
 The lawyer sought to know who was his neighbor, and Jesus answered that being a neighbor means you show mercy to your enemies, especially when other people ignore the wounded man laying on the road.
 Believers with The Spiritual Gift of Mercy will always be a neighbor to the wounded, and spend their time and money upon helping them recover from the wounds, even when the religious people walk right by the wounded.

 The Blessings of Mercy